dmitrychebayewski/archlinuxarm-nsa325/README.md

 Q. What are advantages of Arch Linux ARM over factory ZyXEL Nas OS?
 >When the customer decides for Arch linux ARM, he or she can very flexibly set up any service, any feature, not supported by factory ZyXEL Nas OS meta repositories.
 Such features are for example NFS4, rtorrent, nginx or tmux.

-Q. What are disadvantages of described customization over Arch Linux Arm compared to factory ZyXEL Nas OS?
+Q. What are disadvantages Arch Linux Arm customisation compared to factory ZyXEL Nas OS?
 >Installing Arch Linux ARM will void ZyXEL warranty.
 Also, Arch Linux Arm is "rolling release" system, so you will need to update your syetem on very frequent schedule.
 You also need to study the updates carefully to know whether they imply breaking changes that could require your intervention.

 >Factory ZyXEL NOS is reportedly an assembly, based on Arch Linux Arm [(see the article, "Building the Zyxel NAS326" on Craig Amos's blog)](https://www.craigamos.rocks/building-the-zyxel-nas326/).